-- Grain Size: small grain sizes increases ductility and grain size is controlled by heat treatment.
+- Grain Size: small grain sizes increase ductility and grain size is controlled by heat treatment.

-- Alloying Element: Addition of alloying elements can decrease grain size and thus decrease brittleness shifting the NDT to lower temperature.
+- Alloying Element: The addition of alloying elements can decrease grain size and thus decrease brittleness shifting the NDT to a lower temperature.

 Cyclic stresses should be avoided for brittle materials.
 So, systems having thermal and pressure cycles should not be designed from brittle materials.